saif12te/Saif-Telecommunications-Pte.-Ltd./README.md

 # Saif-Telecommunications-Pte.-Ltd.
+Saif Telecommunications is one of the fastest-growing carriers in the International Voice/SMS Industry, focusing on Retail, Wholesale voice/SMS aggregation, and terminations.
+With more than 16 Years existence, Saif is able to build an excellent reputation in retail quality direct routes and partnerships with reputed incumbents in key regions across the globe.
+Saifcall terminates more than 3 Billion minutes annually.
+We have built capabilities in delivering the best quality Retail and Wholesale voice through 300+interconnects..
 Saif Telecommunications is a Singapore-based telecommunications provider with over 18 years of experience in delivering innovative telecommunications services with its registered office being in Singapore.
+Our primary focus lies in providing reliable, high-quality connectivity and exceptional customer service, enabling businesses and individuals to stay connected and excel in the digital era.